If you love cats (like we do), you probably enjoy having other living things around your home (like we do!).

 If you think your fur baby may have been exposed to one of these plants toxic to cats, call your vet or the ASPCA Animal Poison Control Center at (888) 426-4435 right away.
 If you can, bring the plant in with you to the vet so your vet can prescribe the precise treatment for the specific plant your cat has ingested.

+Searching for cat safe plants for your home?
+Check out our list of best plants for cats that are safe to eat.
 Now, on a more cheerful note, we'd love to see a snapshot of your fur baby getting along with the many non-toxic plant varieties!
 Snap a gorgeous #floraandfauna pic and tag us on Instagram @PrettyLitterCats.